Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_bindings_hld.md

     public interface IGatewayModule
     {
             /// <summary>
-            ///     Creates a module using the specified configuration connecting to the specified message bus.
+            ///     Creates a module using the specified configuration connecting to the specified message broker.
             /// </summary>
             /// <param name="bus">The bus onto which this module will connect.</param>
             /// <param name="configuration">A string with user-defined configuration for this module.</param>